Why British & Falkland Yarn?

 - British sheep have a huge range of woolly characteristics, from the soft and squishy Bluefaced Leicester through the lustrous Wensleydale to the more rustic and hard wearing Herdwick.
 All of these characteristics have their use, and I’d like to provide options for all of them.

-- Britain has a high standard of animal welfare so by using British fibre I can ensure the animals that grow it are cared for appropriately.
+- Britain & The Falkland Islands have a high standard of animal welfare so by using British & Falkland fibre I can ensure the animals that grow it are cared for appropriately.

 Why Non-Superwash & No Synthetics?